Narigo/keepass-diff/README.md

 alias keepass-diff='docker run -it --rm -v "$(pwd)":/app:ro "keepass-diff:custom-local"'
 ```

-This should return an `alias keepass-diff=...` command that you can copy and paste into your `.bashrc` or `.zshrc` file.
+The `alias` command can be copy and pasted into your `.bashrc` or `.zshrc` file.
 This will make sure to have keepass-diff available whenever you start a new terminal session.
 Either start a new shell or run the command in the current terminal once to make it available right away.

 With the alias being set up, `keepass-diff` should be available.
 Try running: